- About Us

 Organ and Tissue Donation

 Donating organs and tissue for transplant has no effect on the type of service that is available.
 The organ and tissue donation is usually completed in a the tissue procurement agencies facilities or at a hospital by a tissue procurement agency prior to our bringing the body back into our care.

 When a death occurs away from home, we can help.
 We are experienced in bringing home the body of individuals that have died while away.
 The main thing to remember is to call your home town funeral home so that we can arrange all the details for you from here.
 This eliminates a lot of the confusion, stress & excess expense of bringing your family member home.

 Embalming is the process of disinfecting and preserving the human body.
-This process typically uses formalin as a preservative, but we have a formalin free option for families that want a green option that will still allow for the body to be disinfected and preserved for viewing.
+This process typically uses formalin as a preservative, allowing for flexibility in scheduling services.

 Life Tribute Celebrants